IBM/planninganalyticsapi/source/includes/_endpoints.md

 <production url>/ui?type=websheet&Action=Open&Type=WebSheet&Workbook=Applications/Planning%20Sample/Management%20Reporting/Actual%20v%20Budget&AdminHost=localhost&TM1Server=Planning%20Sample
 ```

-The following parameters apply to `type=websheet`.
+The TM1 Web URL API parameters apply to `type=websheet`.
 Currently, none of the parameters passed in are changed.
 The parameters are simply copied when it redirects to the TM1Web URL API to render a websheet.

+For more information, see <a href ='https://www.ibm.com/support/knowledgecenter/SSD29G_2.0.0/com.ibm.swg.ba.cognos.tm1_ug.2.0.0.doc/c_tm1webjv_urlapi_section.html'>TM1 Web URL API</a>